 In this context, the information barriers between mainstream official platforms and short video transmission have been lowered to a certain extent.

-A way to express creativity
+Live Streaming in China: a way to express creativity

-A digital shift has been created by COVID-19 among creative people, and more users are allowed to be creators by the medium of short video applications.
+A digital shift has been created by COVID-19 among creative people, and more users are allowed to be creators through the medium of short video applications.
 With the emergence of various creative and distributed technologies, users try to re-contextualize the cultural products they consume and create.

 As millions of Chinese people are stuck at home during the coronavirus outbreak, nightclubs across the country are keeping them entertained by holding “cloud raves” online.

-Clubbers have been tuning into video platforms like Douyin, and participating in them virtually.
+Clubbers have been tuning into video platforms like Douyin and participating in them virtually.

 They can also be incredibly lucrative for the clubs.
-In a livestream that gained 71,000 views, Shanghai club TAXX earned $104,000 in tips from online viewers paying through the app.
+In a Livestream that gained 71,000 views, Shanghai club TAXX earned $104,000 in tips from online viewers paying through the app.

-Live streaming and e-commerce
+Live streaming and e-commerce in China: a Bromance?